PERM Prevailing Wage Determination Guide

 What happens after filing ETA Form 9089?

 After submitting this form, you’ll have to wait a few months for the DOL to adjudicate the PERM.
 From there, they can either approve the PERM, deny it, or conduct an audit.
 If DOL initiates an audit, they will ask the employer to submit additional forms of evidence.
-Since this can become burdensome, we advise to seek an immigration attorney.
+Since this can become burdensome, we advise seeking an immigration attorney.

 What if the employer finds qualified applicants in the U.S.?